mrmodise/nodejs-ecommerce-store/README.md

  ## Testing

- Add testing data to the applicaiton by loading API data from Faker API.
+ Add testing data to the application by loading API data from Faker API.
 To do this, open ``http://localhost:3000/api/<name-of-category-added>``.
 Do this for all categories.
 I will automate this functionality with Cypress/Nightwatch UI automation tool.

  To run automated UI tests, run ```npm test```

+ The tests are written using the Cypress framework (https://www.cypress.io)

 ## Whats Next
 I am planning to add e2e tests using Protractor.
 These are tests that automate UI testing on the Browser.